awslabs/cloudformation-accustom/README.md

     r.send(event)
 ```

-If you are using the decorator pattern it is strongly recommended that you do not invoke the `send()` method, and instead allow the decorator to process the sending of the events for you.
+If you are using the decorator pattern it is strongly recommended that you do not invoke the `send()` method, and
+instead allow the decorator to process the sending of the events for you by returning from your function.

 To construct a response object you can provide the following optional parameters: